FlineDev/BartyCrouch/README.md

 - `customFunction`: Use alternative name to `NSLocalizedString`.
 - `customLocalizableName`: Use alternative name for `Localizable.strings`.
 - `unstripped`: Keeps whitespaces at beginning & end of Strings files.
-- `usesPlistForExtractLocStringsArguments`: Use a plist file to store all the code files for the ExtractLocStrings tool.
+- `plistArguments`: Use a plist file to store all the code files for the ExtractLocStrings tool.
+(Recommended for large projects.)

 </details>